CALL CENTER PRODUCTS & SERVICES

 J.D.
 Power and Associates works with many distinguished companies that boast particular strengths within the industries they serve.
 Given the current interest from Call Center managers in those companies that excel at satisfying their customers through IVR use, we sought advice from an expert.
-We asked Kim Kasin from Bank of America Merrill Lynch to give us insight into how her organization excels through IVR use, in spite of the challenges she faces managing 300+ associates working in contact centers that service over four million participants in Integrated Benefit and Equity Award Plans.
+We asked Mark Francen from Health First Health Plans to give us insight into the service and technology behind the IVR that his members find so satisfying.

 What technology do you use?

-Where is the opt-out to speak to a representative?
+Where is the opt-out to speak to a rep?

 Do you use voice recognition or touch tone for IVR selections?